Claire Dean

 Peruvian Chocolate History

+Chocolate, cocoa butter, and cocoa all come from cacao, which grows as seed pods on tropical evergreen cacao trees.
+In fact, chocolate has been cultivated for more than 3,000 years by indigenous communities in the Amazon rainforest.
+In Peru, it was the Incas and their predecessors who grew cacao.
+The Incas transformed Peruvian chocolate into an infusion considered medicinal and ritualistic.
 Peru is the country with the richest history in the natural art of cacao.
 60% of the world’s cocoa varieties are indigenous to the Amazon basin area, and Peru is the world’s 13th-largest exporter of cacao and the second-largest organic cacao exporter.
 The organic market is growing on a worldwide scale and the cacao plant is an environmentally friendly crop, making Peruvian chocolate a not-so-guilty pleasure.
 In Peru, over one-quarter of cacao production is certified as organic, fair trade, and/or sustainable.
 The origins of the original cacao bean are debated.
-The earliest evidence shows the Incas and Mayans first consumed the beans as a drink, but the evidence also shows that cacao beans originated in the Andes.
-The Spanish conquistadors learned how to consume chocolate as a drink from indigenous tribes.
-The practice became popular in Spain and then the rest of Europe.
+Cacao trees are relatively environmentally friendly to grow, as they are shade crops that help to protect the vital top soils of The Amazon, vital habitat to many smaller tree varieties and animal species.
+Cacao trees first originated in the Amazon basin and chocolate became an important part of cultures like the Aztec and the Maya.
+The Spanish brought chocolate to Europe from South America and added in sugar to the mix for a sweeter taste.

 With the Spanish conquest, cacao production in Peru expanded, and the beans began to be exported to Europe, where they were highly prized.
 The colonial period saw the integration of traditional Andean knowledge with European chocolate-making techniques, laying the foundation for Peru's modern chocolate industry.
 Make sure you sample Peruvian chocolate on your Peru vacation package.